What is Uninterruptible Power Supply (UPS) Input Current Harmonic? – Power Continuity

-This distortion is overcome by either a 6 pulse rectifier or the larger 12 pulse rectifier within most UPSs.
+This distortion is overcome by either a 6 or 12 pulse rectifier within the UPS.

 Generators and non-UPS connected loads see this distorted voltage as their power source.
 Since most loads desire a clean voltage source, the UPS-caused voltage notches create a potential problem

-By sizing the generator on the basis of 2:1 with the UPS this can be overcome
+Sizing the generator on the basis of 2:1 with the UPS will overcome this problem.

 For example, a 100kVA UPS will require a 200kVA Generator as both standby and prime power source.